-F. Ingredients not included in the Schedules
+F. Ingredients or additives not included in the Schedules

 The FSS (HSN) 2016 has entered into force on 1st January 2018, after providing a year for compliance.
+The Authority further granted several extensions up to six months for products to comply if they meet certain conditions.
 Products in the market are now required to be fully compliant with the regulation.